 | Sells your data | No | No |

-Monarch Money is $99/year (about $8.25/month, billed annually).
-There’s no free tier — just a 7-day free trial out of the box, or a 30-day trial through a referral link.
-If you decide it’s not for you after the trial, you’re out nothing.
-If you keep it, you’re committing to roughly $99/year for the full feature set.
+Monarch Money is $14.99/month or $99.99/year (effectively $8.33/month if billed annually).
+There's no permanent free tier — just a 7-day free trial.
+If you decide it's not for you after the trial, you're not charged.
+If you keep it, you're committing to roughly $99.99/year for the full feature set.
+Affiliate creator partners (including us) can offer a 50% discount on the first year via promo code, dropping the annual price to $49.99 for new subscribers.

-For people who want to test the waters without paying, Rocket Money’s free tier is the answer.
-Monarch’s pitch is that there’s nothing to “test” — you get the full product, ad-free, the moment you sign up.
+For shoppers who want to test before paying, Rocket Money's free tier is the clearer answer.
+Monarch's pitch is that there's nothing to "test" — you get the full product, ad-free, the moment you sign up, and the 7-day trial gives you risk-free access.

-For a deeper look at where the dividing line falls inside Rocket Money itself, see our Free vs Premium breakdown.
+For a deeper look at where the dividing line falls inside Rocket Money itself, see our Rocket Money Free vs Premium breakdown.

 This is where the apps diverge sharply.

-Monarch’s budgeting is more deliberate.
-You can choose between Flex Budgeting (looser, category-flexible) or Category Budgeting (closer to zero-based — every dollar gets a job).
-Monarch published its own breakdown of how its model compares to YNAB’s strict zero-based approach: more flexibility, less prescriptive, but still designed to make you think about each dollar before you spend it.
-The interface is also better than Rocket Money’s for active budgeting — bigger, clearer, more visual.
+Monarch's budgeting is more deliberate.
+You can choose between Flex Budgeting (looser, category-flexible) or Category Budgeting (closer to zero-based, where every dollar gets a job).
+Monarch's interface is also better than Rocket Money's for active budgeting — bigger, clearer, more visual.
+Custom Categories let you spin up named buckets for specific seasonal goals like a "Summer 2026" travel envelope or a "Weddings 2026" tag for the season's events.

 If your goal is to see your spending after the fact, Rocket Money is the better fit.
 If your goal is to plan your spending in advance, Monarch is the better fit.